DeadmanXXXII/KCA/README.md

 # KCA
 Bug hunt msrc 🤞 DB too.

-Here are the corrected steps to reproduce the vulnerability exploit using the scripts in the correct order: PostCreationScript.py, KubeCloudV2Azure.py, and SearchAndDestroyAzure.py.
+Here are the steps to reproduce the vulnerability exploit using the scripts

 Steps to Reproduce